forsyde/IDeSyDe/docs/usage/index.md

     }

 where the scheduler `micro_blaze_os0` shows the list schedule computed for this solution.

-Kindly keep in mind that some of these combinations are actually hard problems to be proved optimally, so the `--x-max-solutions` can be handy to limit the amount of time spent looking for better solutions.
-For this same reason, the parameter `-x-total-time-out` can also put a **firm** limit on the total time elapsed by the explorer.
-It can overshoot a bit due to how the limit is realized by the [Choco Solver](https://choco-solver.org/docs/solving/limits/), but it won't be an overshoot of hours.
-The maximum observed so far was in the range of seconds.

 Here's a list of the commands to run the other SDF tests of [Experiment IV in this paper](https://dl.acm.org/doi/10.1145/3133210) for the sake of easiness: